 - Avoid tanning beds and sun lamps.
 Tanning beds give off UV rays which can cause melanoma or other skin cancers.

 If you've had melanoma, there is a higher chance that you will have it again in the future.
 Be sure to be vigilant about protecting the area that was affected, as well as any exposed skin.
-Continue to get your skin checked as often as your doctor recommends.
+Brush On Block® SPF 30 natural mineral powder sunscreen is a terrific and easy way to do this.
+Of course, you should continue to get your skin checked as often as your doctor recommends.